lisa-gm/INLA_DIST/BTA/README.md

 ./mainEigen ${ns} ${nt} ${nb} ${no} ${folder_path} ${solver_type}
 ```

-Otherwise there is also if-statement section that just generates dummy matrix of small size (some parameters can be changed, not all).
+Otherwise there is also if-statement section that can be enabled and generates dummy matrix of small size (some parameters can be changed, not all).

-## Additional Information
+## Acknowledgements

 We would like to express our gratitude for the initial software support on the selected block inversion from Prof. Mathieu Luisier.
 The [OMEN[^1]](https://doi.org/10.1109/NANO.2008.110) software infrastructure was used as a starting point to derive and implement the BTA solver.